Following the announcement of the circuit breaker lockdown, Sure would like to reaffirm the support that it is providing to islanders.

-· Any Sure customers who are unable to return from overseas due to the outbreak will be supported with free roaming boosters and discounted roaming rates to ensure they can stay in contact with family and friends here.
-Those customers should get in touch with Sure directly
+- Any Sure customers who are unable to return to the island due to the lockdown will be supported with free roaming boosters and discounted roaming rates to ensure they can stay in contact with family and friends here.
+Those customers should get in touch with Sure directly to arrange.

-· Customers using Sure’s Pay As You Go Rewards can purchase unlimited data and up to 10,000 minutes and texts when topping up via the MySure app or on the My Sure area of the website.
-For the occasional mobile user, we’d recommend Sure’s Pay As You Go Classic which costs 5p per minute for calls to local, Channel Island, UK and Irish numbers
+- Customers using Sure’s Pay As You Go Rewards receive unlimited data and up to 10,000 minutes and texts when topping up via the MySure app or on the My Sure area of the website.

 - Any customers who need to purchase a mobile, mobile broadband or Big Bundle offer can call our Sales Hotline on 01624 692230.
 The line is operational from 9am to 5pm every Monday to Saturday and customers will need to have their photo ID and proof of address to hand.
 Customers should also call this number if they need to re-sign their contract, change SIM card or have lost their SIM card.

 - Logging a query or fault ticket, paying a bill and topping up on PAYG credit can be done easily via the free MySure app or on the My Sure area of the website and it is recommended that customers use these before calling.

 Mike Phillips, chief executive of Sure in the Isle of Man, said: “Much like the island’s first lockdown, connectivity will be key for the community to keep in touch and for businesses to continue to operate from home.
 Our team is working hard to ensure all customers can continue to access the national critical communication infrastructure that we provide across the Isle of Man.